alexandreseris/job_lookup/README.md

 ## Todo

-- On parent entities, add link to the childrens (contact and job applications links on company for instance)

-- The selection of relations is badly implemented
-  - On the event component, the contact select must be filtered by company (same applies to the job application)

 - Poor error management on save, especially when updating fields that belong to a unique key

 - When renaming company_type or equivalent, the modification is not propagated to the relations (like companies), which leads to an inconsistent state.
 Workaround: when this kind of modification happens, refresh the data from the server